f-charton/f-charton.github.io/roots.md

 ### Main results
 In the main series of experiments, I am training transformers on a set of polynomials of degrees 3 to 6 (each degree sampled in equal proportion).
 After 400 epochs (120 million examples), the models reach a max-err accuracy of 61.3%: all roots are predicted to less than 5% relative accuracy for more than 61% of the (random) test cases.
 Higher precision can be achieved: I have 41.4, 27.2 and 14.0% accuracy at 2, 1 and 0.5% tolerance, and better performance could be reached with more training (the learning curves still increase after 400 epochs).
 Note also that there exist very efficient (numerical) techniques to improve approximate solutions.
 Min-err accuracy is 97.2%: the model recovers at least one roots almost all the time.
 Avg-err accuracy is 79.9%: on average, 80% of the roots are correctly predicted.

-As the degree of the polynomial increases, there are more roots to predict, and max-err accuracy decreases: from 86.1% for degree 3 to 36.5%  for degree 6.
-Min)err accuracy, on the other hand, is the same for all degrees, and the number of roots correctly precdicted (avg-err * degree) increases slowly with the degree.
+Max-err accuracy decreases as the degree of the polynomial grows, from 86.1% for degree 3 to 36.5%  for degree 6.
+The task becomes more difficult since there are more roots to predict.
+On the other hand, min-err accuracy is the same for all degrees, and the number of roots correctly precdicted (avg-err * degree) increases slowly with the degree.
 In other words, **predicting all roots** is more difficult as the number of roots to be predicted increases, but the difficulty of **predicting one root** and the **number of roots predicted** is constant (or slightly decreasing)for all degrees.

 **Table 1 - Accuracy as a function of degree (roots of polynomials of degree 3-6)**
 |Degree | All roots (max-err) | One root (min-err) | % of roots (avg-err) | # roots predicted |